 Alimony is usually called spousal support in California, but both terms mean the same thing.
-Spousal support involves court-ordered or agreed-upon financial payments that one spouse makes to the other.
-Depending on the specific circumstances, payments may last forever, a few years, or just through the divorce process.
+Spousal support involves court-ordered or agreed-upon financial payments one spouse makes to the other.
+Depending on specific circumstances, payments may last forever, a few years, or just through a divorce.

-Many people harbor misconceptions about alimony that we would like to clear up.
+Many people harbor misconceptions about alimony that we would like to clarify.

-A judge may award alimony independently of whether or not the couple has any minor children.
+A judge may award alimony regardless of whether the couple has minor children.

 Couples sometimes mistakenly believe the purpose of alimony is to create equal financial means for both parties.
 In truth, spousal support ensures that both individuals can support themselves financially.

-If you’re paying alimony or believe you deserve spousal support, seek legal advice from divorce attorneys.
+If you pay alimony or believe you deserve spousal support, seek legal advice from divorce attorneys.

-A judge will consider several factors in determining whether spousal support is appropriate for your case and, if it is, how much the payments should be.
+A judge will consider several factors to determine whether spousal support is appropriate for your case and, if so, the payment amount.
 Considerations may include:

 A judge only determines alimony payments when the couple cannot agree, so settling on spousal support terms outside of court is possible during the divorce process.
 Many couples do this through the mediation process.